 - Low vitamin D & headaches from supplementation or sunshine

 Here’s what happened in Colorado — I felt remarkably better, so much so that I neglected to refill a prescription of Ambien I had been using for three months.
-That night, I experienced a nervous breakdown which took me the next four years to mostly overcome.
+That night, I experienced a nervous breakdown (which took me the next 4 years to overcome).
 In a panic, my wife escorted me to the Mayo Clinic where I was diagnosed with Chronic Fatigue Syndrome which I considered nearly useless.
 I was really fed up with doctors and decided to just focus on diet and exercise.

 After a couple years of gorging myself on steak, pulled pork, shrimp, and chicken liver, I realized that my adrenal glands were not recovering.
 I started using cortisol again and currently take about 20 mg a day.

-What doesn’t quite fit the Adrenal Insufficiency theory is that supplementing gets me functional, but doesn’t resolve a lot of issues.
-It just moves me from 20% functional to 60 or 70% functional.
+What didn’t quite fit the Adrenal Insufficiency theory is that supplementing got me functional, but never resolved a lot of issues.
+It just moved me from 20% functional to 60 or 70% functional.
 I’ve read Dr. Jeffries Safe Uses of Cortisol several times and everywhere he talks about patients living their lives out happily after they start supplementing.
 I never got enough mileage from cortisol to feel well more than a couple hours a day.